 John Fante Festival – Torricella Peligna

-From August 21st to 23rd, 2020, the international literary festival “My Father’s God“, dedicated to the story writer and screenwriter John Fante (1909 – 1983) and now reaching its 15th edition, returns to Torricella Peligna (in the province of Chieti).
+From August 19th to 22nd, 2021, it’s taking place to Torricella Peligna the 16th edition of the international literary festival “My Father’s God“, dedicated to the story writer and screenwriter John Fante (1909 – 1983).

 Why precisely in Torricella Peligna, this tiny village in Abruzzo?
-Because Torricella Peligna is the birthplace of John Fante’s father Nick, who emigrated from Abruzzo to the United States in 1901 in his early twenties.
+Because Torricella Peligna has been the birthplace of John Fante’s father Nick, who emigrated from Abruzzo to the United States in 1901 in his early twenties.

 The festival “My Father’s God” (“Il dio di mio padre”) was founded in 2006 to pay homage to the writer and his Abruzzo roots.
 It orients around John Fante’s figure but develops in parallel sections dedicated to further authors.